"My PhD studies at UD provided a solid background in literature and honed my critical skills for my own writing."

 ~ Samantha Draper

-diverse career options.
+doing so, we hope to create an open, welcoming, and career-centered community.
 The group meets several times throughout the semester

 and hosts presentations and talks by professionals from different career fields